-Stephanie is founding Executive Director of MPF, having headed the placed based philanthropic work of the George Hicks Foundation from 2014 – 2017 which led to its formation.
+Stephanie is founding Executive Director of Mornington Peninsula Foundation, having headed the placed based philanthropic work of the George Hicks Foundation on the Peninsula from 2014 – 2017, which led to its formation.
 Stephanie brings a vast array of experience to her role as intermediary and facilitator in this innovative field of philanthropy.

-Previously as Executive Director of the Sir Andrew and Lady Fairley Foundation Stephanie led their place based work in Shepparton.
-Prior to this she was Program Manager with the human rights focused, Melbourne based Reichstein Foundation and Manager of Igniting Change, a small charity providing a nexus for the flow of information and resources across diverse sectors of the community.
+Previously, as Executive Director of the Sir Andrew and Lady Fairley Foundation Stephanie led their place based work in Shepparton.
+Prior to this she was Program Manager with the human rights focused, Melbourne based Reichstein Foundation.

-Through these roles Stephanie has worked directly with grass roots organisations in regional and metropolitan Australia and managed teams to inspire deeper understanding of social issues and service systems to better understand the levers and strategies for change.
-She has catalysed significant levels of financial support, worked with numerous donors, social impact investors and entrepreneurs and honed skills in facilitation of community, business and government collaborations.
-She has developed multiple co-designed initiatives, built bespoke data systems and used the latest in data analytics to forge new pathways in response to challenging issues that hold not just individuals, but us all, as a community and a nation, back.
+Through these roles and as a consultant in the Philanthropy sector Stephanie has worked directly with grass roots organisations in regional and metropolitan Australia and managed teams to inspire deeper understanding of social issues and service systems, to better understand the levers and strategies for change.
+She has worked with numerous donors and honed skills in facilitation of community, business and government partnerships.
+Stephanie has developed multiple co-designed initiatives, built bespoke data systems and used the latest in data analytics to forge new pathways in response to challenging issues.

 Chief Financial Officer